AGENTS

 * `commands.dev|start|preview.browserFlags`

-* optional `excludeBrowserFlags` to remove defaults or user flags (runner-dependent behavior)
+* Optional `excludeBrowserFlags` to remove defaults or user flags (behavior depends on whether you target Chromium or Firefox).

-Merge precedence is browser defaults -> command defaults -> CLI-selected command context.
+Override order: browser defaults → command defaults → CLI-selected command context.

 ## Flag capabilities